- K&N PRO

-Scott Steckly rallied to win his third NASCAR Canadian Tire Series championship in the last six years by just two points by winning the season finale, while Ander Vilarino earned his second straight NASCAR Whelen Euro Series crown.
-In the first year of the Desafío – Mexico’s five-race playoff – Rodrigo Perralta claimed his first NASCAR championship.
+Scott Steckly (right) rallied to win his third NASCAR Canadian Tire Series championship in the last six years by just two points by winning the season finale, while Ander Vilarino (below left) earned his second straight NASCAR Whelen Euro Series crown.
+In the first year of the Desafío – Mexico’s five-race playoff – Rodrigo Perralta (below right) claimed his first NASCAR championship.

 An overarching industry initiative to spotlight NASCAR's rising stars before they reach the sport’s top levels, the NASCAR Next program (#NASCARNext) has helped identify some of the sport’s top young talent.

 In 2013, there were six national series wins by a driver who is a member of the program or an alum.
 The 13 drivers in the program combined for 20 wins and 21 poles in the national and touring series.

 “This program has made great strides in a short time,” said Jill Gregory, NASCAR vice president, industry services.
 “The evolution of NASCAR Next builds on that success with the influx of young, talented drivers continuing throughout all of NASCAR’s racing series.
 This program provides a platform to help foster their growth within our sport, and introduce these young and talented drivers to NASCAR fans who will likely be hearing more about them in years to come.”